-Class 43 includes services provided by persons or establishments whose aim is to prepare food and drink for consumption and services provided to obtain bed and board in hotels, boarding houses or other establishments providing temporary accommodation.
-It also includes reservation services for travellers' accommodation, particularly through travel agencies or brokers, and boarding for animals.
-Class 43 is one of 45 classes used by the U.S. Patent and Trademark Office (USPTO) when grouping products or services.
-For a complete listing of all goods in Class 43, see below.
+Trademark Class 43 includes services provided by persons or establishments whose aim is to prepare food and drink for consumption and services provided to obtain bed and board in hotels, boarding houses or other establishments providing temporary accommodation.
+It also includes reservation services for travelers' accommodation, particularly through travel agencies or brokers, and boarding for animals.

-BURGER 21 (restaurant services), HAMBURGER HAMLET (restaurant services), NAKEDPIZZA (restaurant services).
+There are countless examples of marks within Class 43, including many restaurants that you have likely enjoyed.
+Consider: BURGER 21 (restaurant services), HAMBURGER HAMLET (restaurant services), NAKEDPIZZA (restaurant services).

-You would NOT use Class 43 if you were registering:
+You would not use Class 43 if you were registering:

 If you are not sure whether you should register in Class 43, you might also consider the following “coordinated” classes: Business Services, Class 36 - Insurance and Finance Services, Class 37 - Construction and Repair Services, Class 38 - Telecommunications Services, Class 39 - Shipping and Travel Services, Class 40 - Material Treatment Services, Class 41 - Education and Entertainment Services, Class 42 - Science and Technology Services, Class 44 - Medical and Vet Services, Class 45 - Legal and Security Services.

 A specimen for service must show use of the mark in a manner that would be perceived by potential purchasers as identifying the applicant's services and indicating their source.
 Where the mark is used in advertising the services, the specimen must show an association between the mark and the services for which registration is sought.
 A specimen that shows only the mark, with no reference to the services, does not show service mark usage.